reinforcement-learning-kr/lets-do-irl/README.md

 ## Introduction

-This repository contains PyTorch (v0.4.1) implementations of inverse reinforcement learning (IRL) algorithms.
+This repository contains PyTorch (v0.4.1) implementations of "Inverse Reinforcement Learning (IRL)" algorithms.

-- Apprenticeship Learning via Inverse Reinforcement Learning [[2](#2)]
+- Apprenticeship Learning via Inverse Reinforcement Learning [[1](#1)]
 - Maximum Entropy Inverse Reinforcement Learning [[4](#4)]
 - Generative Adversarial Imitation Learning [[5](#5)]
-- Variational Discriminator Bottleneck: Improving Imitation Learning, Inverse RL, and GANs by Constraining Information Flow [[6](#6)]
+- Variational Discriminator Bottleneck: Improving Imitation Learning, Inverse RL, and GANs by Constraining Information Flow [[7](#7)]

 We have implemented and trained the agents with the IRL algorithms using the following environments.